How to Make a Pie Chart in Google Sheets – Step-by-Step Video Tutorial:

 Let’s take a look at how to make a pie chart in Google Sheets since it’s free software to use.

-How to Make a Pie Chart in Google Sheets
+How Do I Make a Pie Chart in Google Sheets in 2022?

-We’re going to look at step-by-step directions for how to make a pie chart.
+We’re going to look at step-by-step directions for how to how to do a pie chart in Google Sheets.
 Then we’ll look at some additional steps you can take, and some cool customization that you can do too!

 Keep in mind that a pie chart is used to compare things within the same larger category.
 In this example, we’re going to make a mock budget and compare the costs.